 In a recent interview

 with "The Daily," Scharf said: “We want to cover the most salient and interesting foreign policy topics in each program.”
-Because international policy issues are so prominent in a day-to-day news cycle but often can be difficult to grasp, Scharf pitched the idea for “Talking Foreign Policy” to WCPN 90.3 ideastream, Cleveland’s NPR affiliate, late last year.
+Because international policy issues are so prominent in a day-to-day news cycle but often can be difficult to grasp, Scharf pitched the idea for “Talking Foreign Policy” to WCPN 90.3 ideastream, Cleveland’s NPR affiliate, in 2012.
 He then lined up a few colleagues known for their ability to discuss complex foreign policy topics in an easy-to-digest manner.
 Each episode will feature a regular cast of participants, with Scharf serving as host:

 - The ethicist: Shannon French, director of Case Western Reserve’s Inamori Center for Ethics and Excellence;

 - The military expert: Mike Newton, professor of law at Vanderbilt University;

 - The international law professor: Milena Sterio, law professor at Cleveland State University; and

 - The negotiator: Paul Williams, president of the Public International Law and Policy Group.

 The commentators will offer listeners a broad expanse of views, as their political beliefs range across the entire spectrum, Scharf said.
 In addition, the participants will strive to make the show casual and sometimes humorous, even when discussing serious topics.
 Additional experts may be featured in future programs depending on the topic.
 "We are also working on developing an academic component to the Program for high school and college courses," said Scharf.